China allows Xi to remain president indefinitely, tightening his grip on power

 The amendments also include inserting Xi’s political theory into the constitution, something that was already added to the party charter in October at the end of a party congress, a feat no other leader since Mao had managed while in office.
 Additionally, clauses were included to give a legal framework to a new super anti-corruption department.

-Only two “no” votes were cast, with three abstentions, from almost 3,000 delegates.
+Only two“no” votes were cast, with three abstentions, from almost 3,000 delegates.

 Reporters were briefly ushered from the main hall in the Great Hall of the People as delegates filled in their ballot papers, but allowed in to see them placing the papers, one by one, into large red ballot boxes around the room.